Be prepared for Principal Private Residence Relief changes

 HMRC made an important tax-related announcement back in the budget for 2018, the announcement targeted a group of people who were following practices of generating income by selling their house(s).

 As amendments were being presented, special emphasis was given on the Principal private residence relief (PPR).
 Whilst the proposed changes will come into effect from April 6th, 2020, these amendments are expected to accumulate more than £470 million for the national treasury over a period of 5 years from the day of implementation.

 In this article, we intend to address the nature of these amendments and the impact they are going to have on residents in the UK.
-If you have sold a property, believe that PPR might be applicable to you we always recommend finding a competent accountant in London, a chartered accountant, an accounting firm nearby or an experienced tax accountant.
+If you have sold a property, believe that PPR might be applicable to you, we always recommend being prepared by finding a competent accountant in London, a chartered accountant, an accounting firm nearby, or an experienced tax accountant.